icynetx/RconKIT/README.md

 ## 🛠️ Installation

 The fastest way is the one-command installer.
-It clones ReconKit, installs the `reconkit` command for your user, then installs available tools best-effort.
+It downloads ReconKit, installs the `reconkit` command for your user, then installs available tools best-effort.
+The installer uses a shallow git clone first and automatically falls back to downloading the GitHub ZIP if clone is slow or blocked.

 ### Linux / macOS — one command